mauriceberentsen/Automated-Drone-Distribution-Network/Code/ros/src/Readme.md

 ```sh
 roslaunch drone_meshnetwork_simulation factory.launch
 ```
+The id of the drone start with 1 that goes up with 1 for eacht drones.
+It starts with creating gateways and after that the routers.

 To visually see what is happening in the simulation boot the gazebo client by using.